 Paint with a Satin Sheen

-Interior paint with a satin sheen provides a slightly reflective surface but is excellent at resisting mildew, dirt and stains, lowering the need to repaint walls in between tenants.
+Interior paint with a satin sheen provides a slightly reflective surface but is excellent at resisting mildew, dirt, and stains, lowering the need to repaint walls in between tenants.
 Other great types of paint for rental properties include semi-gloss or gloss sheens, which can both tolerate getting scrubbed cleaned.

 Simplify Your Landscape

 Luscious lawns and colorful flower beds may increase your property’s curb appeal but the upkeep to maintain the beauty costs time and money.
 If your tenants don’t maintain the grounds, you could spend a lot of repetitive hours re-planting flowers or reseeding a lawn.
-Unless you plan to always renting to a master gardener, skip the high maintenance outdoor space for simple, easy-to-manage options.
+Unless you plan to always rent to a master gardener, skip the high maintenance outdoor space for simple, easy-to-manage options.
 Landlords can also consider including yard maintenance in the monthly rental fee.